jorgepadial15/ML_workgroup/README.md

 https://newsonline.library.vanderbilt.edu/2020/01/database-spotlight-oreilly-for-higher-education/

-Here there is a good video playlist for python for data sicence: "Python for Data Science Complete Video Course"
+Here there is a good video playlist for python for data sicence: "Python for Data Science Complete Video Course".

+For 28th of Frebruary lets try to come to the group meeting with the video lectures of "logistic regression" done and the example programming for that week too!

+See you there!